Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/21-type-113-lifecycle/+page.md

 Let's take a closer look at step 2 in the validation phase.
 We can see that another system contract is mentioned - `NonceHolder.sol`.

-- The zkSync API client checks to see that the nonce is unique by querying the `NonceHolder` system contract.
+- The ZKsync API client checks to see that the nonce is unique by querying the `NonceHolder` system contract.

 If you go into the [`NonceHolder` contract](https://github.com/Cyfrin/foundry-era-contracts/blob/3f99de4a37b126c5cb0466067f37be0c932167b2/src/system-contracts/contracts/NonceHolder.sol) you will see that it contains a lot of mappings.
-Here we will be able to see the nonce of all the contracts in zkSync.
+Here we will be able to see the nonce of all the contracts in ZKsync.

 ---